cozy/cozy-libs/packages/cozy-doctypes/README.md

 Simpson.checkedAttributes = ['description']
 ```

-Now, if I try to update a document, without changing its `description`:
+Now, if we try to update a document, without changing its `description`:

 ```js
 Simpson.createOrUpdate({ name: 'Marge', children: ['Bart', 'Lisa', 'Maggie'] })